treslines/candlestick_checker/README.md

 # Setup
 - Create an eclipse maven java project
-- Clone this repo to your local machine using `https://github.com/treslines/candlestick_checker`
+- Clone this repo to your local machine using `git clone https://github.com/treslines/candlestick_checker.git`
 - Include it in your project and reference it

 # Test cases